audreymateke/se-assignment-5-audreymateke/README.md

 - Command Palette:

-  The Command Palette in Visual Studio Code (VS Code) is apowerful tool that allows you to access various
+  The Command Palette in Visual Studio Code is a tool that allows you to access various
       features and commands directly using keyboard shortcuts

 -To open the Command Palette, you can use the keyboard shortcut Ctrl+Shift+P